hcllaw/bdr/README.md

  ## BDR: Reproducing the experiments
 For the BDR algorithm, since it is a full MCMC algorithm, we will be making use of RStan instead of TensorFlow in python.

 To reproduce the experiments on the gamma synthetic data, we need to first export the data manually, which is then accessed.
 This can be done by using `/utilities/export_toy_stan.py`, and turning on the necessary options.
+The data will be saved in a directory called `stan_data`, where each directory which contain csv files for the train, validation and test sets, as well a the corresponding landmarks.